rokudev/feed-specifications/direct-publisher-feed-specification.md

 ## category
 Child object of root property `categories`.

 The category object defines a new category your channel will display, and the content included in it based either on a playlist (see object description below), or a query containing one or multiple tags.
-You can also create them directly in the Channel Builder.
+You can also create them directly in Direct Publisher.

 There are three default categories in every channel: "Continue Watching", "Most Popular", and "Recently Added".